Joseph B. Kershaw

-Joseph Brevard Kershaw (January 5, 1822 – April 13, 1894) was an American planter and slaveholder from South Carolina.
+Joseph Brevard Kershaw (January 5, 1822 – April 13, 1894) was an American planter from South Carolina.
 He was also a lawyer, judge, and a Confederate general in the American Civil War.

 Early life

 Kershaw was born on January 5, 1822, at his family's plantation in Camden, Kershaw County, South Carolina.
 Admitted to the bar in 1843, he married Lucretia Ann Douglas in Camden in 1844, and was a member of the South Carolina Senate in 1852–1856.
 Kershaw saw battle during the Mexican–American War, but fell deathly ill and was given leave to return home.